Skip to content

 • Onboard Effects - Black

 One of Casio’s most recent 88-key keyboards is the PX-S3000.
 It features a futuristic design and is a sign of the portable Privia range’s future.
 We may all agree that appearances aren’t everything, but the fact that it appears very slick doesn’t hurt.
 We’re off to a fantastic start because it’s also the world’s slimmest keyboard piano.
-Casio’s scaled hammer action keys with five sensitivity settings are featured on the PX-S3000.
+Casio’s scaled hammer response with five sensitivity settings are featured on the PX-S3000.
 Given the keyboard’s small size, it’s impressive that it houses such a realistic keybed.
 It has a maximum polyphony of 192 notes, which is more than most other keyboard pianos.

 There are a lot of positive things to mention about the Casio PX-S3000, but the weight of the keys jumps out the most.
 Never before have we seen a slimline instrument with such a genuine hammer action keybed.
 This function alone makes this keyboard a working musician’s dream.
 When you combine that with the AiR piano engine’s sound quality, the results are just amazing.
 Casio’s PX-S3000 is an excellent example of a professional keyboard.
 You might be able to find better sounds and a better feel in the end, but not at this size and weight.